Skip to main content

 Garden Watering Calculator: How Much Water Does Your Garden Really Need?

 Garden Watering Calculator: How Much Water Does Your Garden Really Need?
 Most vegetable gardens need 1 to 1.5 inches of water per week, which equals 0.623 gallons per square foot per inch of depth.
 A 200-square-foot garden at 1 inch per week requires roughly 125 gallons weekly, but the actual amount depends on your soil type, irrigation method efficiency, local rainfall, and evapotranspiration rate.
-I tracked water usage across three garden plots totaling 480 square feet over two full growing seasons in Zone 6b.
-Switching from overhead sprinklers to drip irrigation cut my water bill from $38/month to $14/month during peak summer, a 63% reduction.
+Consider a representative case: tracking water usage across three garden plots totaling 480 square feet over two full growing seasons in Zone 6b.
+Switching from overhead sprinklers to drip irrigation cut the water bill from $38/month to $14/month during peak summer, a 63% reduction.
 The $55 drip kit paid for itself in six weeks.
-More importantly, my tomato plants stopped developing the fungal leaf spots that plagued every sprinkler-watered season before.
-The soil doesn't lie -- when you measure moisture at 4-inch depth with a $12 probe, you see...
+More importantly, tomato plants stopped developing the fungal leaf spots that plagued every sprinkler-watered season before.
+The soil doesn't lie -- measuring moisture at 4-inch depth with a $12 probe shows exactly...

 20 February 2026